Tommahawk65/MS3/README.md

 The Materialize standard Roboto font on the whole website.
 I felt that it matched the style of my website design while being clear and easy to read.

 - #### Icons
-The icons used are the Google Material Design Icons, I chose these for their integration with Materialize and the wide selection on offer.
+The icons used are the Google Material Design icons, I chose these for their integration with Materialize and the wide selection on offer.
 I was able to easily find everything I needed with this library.

 - #### Images
 The images I used for this project came from [BBC Goodfood](https://www.bbcgoodfood.com/).
 These images are used on all the recipe cards as they provide a consistent style.